hashmis79/projectcoc/README.md

 ## References Used
 * [A video tutorial via a small project by Nikolai](https://youtu.be/SQont-mTnfM)</br>
 * [The official API documentation and Functions List provided by CoppeliaSim](https://www.coppeliarobotics.com/helpFiles/en/remoteApiFunctionsPython.htm)</br>

-To use the remote API functionality in your Python script, you will need following 3 items: sim.py simConst.py remoteApi.dll, remoteApi.dylib or remoteApi.so (depending on your target platform) Above files are located in CoppeliaSim's installation directory, under programming/remoteApiBindings/python.
-You might have to build the remoteApi shared library yourself (using remoteApiSharedLib.vcproj or makefile) if not already built.
-In that case, make sure you have defined NON_MATLAB_PARSING and MAX_EXT_API_CONNECTIONS=255 (and optionally DO_NOT_USE_SHARED_MEMORY) as a preprocessor definition.
-Once you have above elements in a directory known to Python, call import sim to load the library.
-To enable the remote API on the client side (i.e. your application), call sim.simxStart.
-See the simpleTest.py script in the programming/remoteApiBindings/python directory for an example.
-This page lists and describes all supported Python remote API functions.
-CoppeliaSim remote API functions can easily be recognized from their "simx"-prefix.